 Wireless nodes typically perform simpler measurement functions for a single type of sensor.
 Supplied in compact, weatherproof enclosures and powered by long-life batteries, wireless nodes relay their measurements to internet gateways.
 Learn about GeoCloud node and gateway networks

 Wireless node transmits readings from a piezometer installed below-grade in center of roadway.

 Wireless node transmits readings from a weldable strain gauges installed on a structural member.

-Wireless tiltmeter at top right complements AMTS measurements.
+Wireless tiltmeter node complements AMTS prism measurements.